By Alireza Monfared on Friday, 01 November 2024

 SONET/SDH Rings:

-SONET (Synchronous Optical Network) and SDH (Synchronous Digital Hierarchy) are standardized protocols that use fiber rings to transmit large volumes of data over long distances.
-They are commonly used in carrier networks and are known for their reliability and support for high-speed communication.
+Telecommunication companies use a time division protocol called SONET (Synchronous Optical Network) and SDH (Synchronous Digital Hierarchy) to transmit large volumes of data over fiber rings.
+They are commonly known for their reliability and support for high-speed communication

 Ethernet Ring Protection Switching (ERPS):